More than a million private renters hit with a rent hike in the last month

 The alarming findings mirror what Shelter is seeing through its own frontline services.

 Polly Neate, Chief Executive of Shelter, said: “With more than a million private tenants hit with a rent hike in just the last month, time is running out.
 The already high cost of renting meant tenants was on the ropes trying to keep up with rising food and energy prices.
 Now runaway rents will deal many renters a knock-out blow.

 “Our emergency helpline advisers are doing everything they can to help people cling to their homes.
 We’re at breaking point.
 Too many families won’t be able to keep a roof over their heads this winter because they won’t be able to afford to heat their homes or pay their rent.

 “To give cash-strapped renters a fighting chance, the Prime Minister must at a minimum urgently unfreeze housing benefit so people can afford to pay their rent or face an explosion in homelessness.”

-“In June my landlord raised by rent by £155, £100 more than we’d previously agreed.
+“In June, my landlord raised my rent by £155, £100 more than we’d previously agreed.
 I couldn’t afford it and had no choice but to move.
-With my budget I could only afford a one-bedroom flat in the area.
-So when my children stay each weekend I sleep on the sofa.
+With my budget, I could only afford a one-bedroom flat in the area.
+So when my children stay each weekend, I sleep on the sofa.
 My partner sleeps on a camp bed, and the kids sleep in our bed and a bunk bed in the bedroom.

 “Having to move and knowing that our rent could so easily spiral again beyond our means has left my partner in a constant state of anxiety, to the point she needs professional mental health support.
 I just want my family to have some stability and security.”